swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Topics/supported-toolchains.md

 @Video(
     source: "toolchain-selection.mp4",
     alt: "A video showing a VS Code window.
-The command palette is opened to run the 'Swift: Select toolchain' command which is then used to select Xcode as the preferred toolchain.",
+The command palette is opened to run the 'Swift: Select Toolchain...' command which is then used to select Xcode as the preferred toolchain.",
     poster: "toolchain-selection.png"
 )